 10th ANNIVERSARY WATERFRONT BLUES

-The 10th anniversary of Waterfront Blues has brought about a significant change.
-While Waterfront Blues has historically been the first out of the festival gate at the beginning of June, the highly regarded event is now moving to July along with the bulk of its’ contemporaries.
+The 10th anniversary of Waterfront Blues has brought some significant changes.
+Firstly, while Waterfront Blues has historically been the first out of the festival gate at the beginning of June, this highly regarded event has now moved to July, (specifically July 11, 12 and 13), along with the bulk of its’ contemporaries.

-But that’s the only similarity it carries with other festivals offering Blues as the main musical attraction.
-Waterfront Blues is continuing to stay true to its’ positioning as Metro Toronto’s only genuine Blues festival.
+Secondly, Waterfront Blues has found a home with the Beaches International Jazz Festival which runs from July 17 to 27.
+But don't worry - they're keeping to their Jazz and we're keeping to the Blues, which is to say that Waterfront Blues is continuing to stay true to its’ positioning as Metro Toronto’s only genuine Blues festival.
 And, in doing so, Waterfront Blues is continuing the established tradition of presenting a mix of high caliber artists.

 This isn’t an idle boast or simply words on a page.
 If you’re skeptical, check out this year’s line-up.
 Where else would you find a line-up that includes: